jessesquires/jessesquires.com/_posts/2017-09-10-building-a-site-with-jekyll-on-nfsn.md

 <!--excerpt-->

 {% include updated_notice.html
-    update_message="This post has been updated to reflect recent changes with NearlyFreeSpeech, as well as changes in my setup."
+    message="This post has been updated to reflect recent changes with NearlyFreeSpeech, as well as changes in my setup."
 %}

 ### Overview of this site